 - cleaning supplies

 The excess humidity, light, and lack of ventilation in the bathroom can dry out, age, and change the chemical composition of these items, so it’s best to store them in a cool, dry, dark place if possible.
-Here are a few more things you may not want to store in the bathroom.

 Small Bathroom Storage Ideas-Best Affordable Products